vilocha/PePApipe-pipeline/README.md

 python -u ./PePApipe.py -s "$line" -o "./$line" -t 12 -r1 "./$line/*R1*fastq.gz" -r2 "./$line/*R2*fastq.gz" -R ../virus_reference/virus_reference.fasta &>> pipeline_log.txt
 done < ./samples.txt`

 Once the pipeline for each sample finishes, running the message `THANK YOU FOR USING 'PePApipe'!!` will appear on the screen.
-Once we are sure all samples have been processed, pressing `Ctrl + D` will return us to terminal control.
+Once we are sure all samples have been processed, pressing `Ctrl + C` will return us to terminal control.

 B) Building of Kraken2 database with script 'run_krakenDB_build' (File 7)